 Although the Federal Motor Carrier Safety Administration (FMCSA) does not currently mandate sleep apnea tests for commercial drivers as part of the Department of Transportation (DOT) physical examination of commercial truck drivers, such regulations may be in the offing.
 FMCSA does, however, enforce a Pulmonary Standard that empowers a medical examiner to require sleep disorder testing, including tests for sleep apnea, in individual situations as part of certification for the operation of a commercial motor vehicle (CMV).

 How is risk determined for Commercial Vehicle Operators?

 Medical examiners conducting physicals for DOT CMV certification check for abnormalities that may compromise swallowing and breathing.
 Because such complications may be predictive of or cause sleep disorders, including sleep apnea, these conditions often compel examiners to order sleep testing.
-Conditions that may prompt such an order include, but are not limited to:
+Some symptoms of sleep apnea that may prompt such an order include, but are not limited to:

 – Body Mass Index (BMI)